-After spending a total of two days researching the best candy thermometer, testing the shortlist, then reaching out to our network of Facebook groups, we found the best candy thermometers for at-home use.
+After spending a total of two days researching the best candy thermometer, testing the shortlist, and then reaching out to our network of Facebook groups, we found the best candy thermometers for at-home use.
 As you'd expect, some models are better designed than others.
 We’ll look at the pros and cons of each brand later in this article.

 Table of Contents